opsone-ch/typo3-varnish/README.rst

 - do not use Varnish Edge Side Includes (ESI) in combination with some "magic" TYPO3 FE processing
 - in short: This powerful extension follows the KISS principle

+This took place back in 2013.
+Meanwhile, this extension evolved to the defacto standard for using Varnish with TYPO3.

 Technical Background